amhmultan/AzLogix-hms/README.md

-## Laravel + Tailwind Css Starter Project with Multi-Auth (Admin and Front-end)
+## AMHSoftwares in Laravel + Tailwind CSS with Multi-Auth Project (Admin and Front-end)
-- create users
+- users management
 - create roles and permissions
 - assign roles and permissions to user
+- posts management